Bit Reversal Line Rasterization

 He later published details of how the algorithm works, but didn’t include an implementation.
 In this article I provide such an implementation, along with some further notes and explanations.
-I have also reproduced his animations in interactive form, and at the end I’ll show a new variation of the function I came up with.
+I have also reproduced his animations in interactive form.

 The code